-- Match the profile of its assets and liabilities, taking into account the risks inherent in the business; - Maintain sufficient, but not excessive, financial strength in accordance with risk appetite to support new business growth and satisfy the requirements of the Company's regulators and other stakeholders, giving the Company's customers assurance of its financial strength; - Retain financial flexibility by maintaining strong liquidity; and - Allocate capital rigorously to support value adding growth and repatriate excess capital where appropriate.
+- · Match the profile of its assets and liabilities, taking into account the risks inherent in the business; - Maintain sufficient, but not excessive, financial strength to support new business growth, and satisfy the requirements of the Company's regulators and other stakeholders, giving the Company's customers assurance of its financial strength; - Retain financial flexibility by maintaining strong liquidity; and - · Allocate capital rigorously to support value adding growth and repatriate excess capital where appropriate.

 There have been no material changes to the objectives, policies or processes of the Company for managing its Own Funds during the year.
+The impact of COVID-19 on the Company's financial position is not considered to be significant given that the Company underwrites personal household business, and the 100% quota share reinsurance arrangement with it's parent company, Aviva Insurance Limited.

-At 31 December 2019, the total eligible Own Funds to meet the SCR was £25,504 thousand (2018: £71,646 thousand) all of which was represented by unrestricted tier 1 capital.
-The Company's SCR, at 31 December 2019, was £4,178 thousand (2018: £5,861 thousand).
-The overall surplus position was £21,326 thousand (2018: £65,786 thousand) which translates to a regulatory cover ratio of 610% (2018: 1,223%).
-This decrease is driven by an interim dividend distribution of £50,000 thousand paid during the year.
+At 31 December 2020, the total eligible Own Funds to meet the SCR was £16,224 thousand (2019: £25,504 thousand) all of which was represented by unrestricted tier 1 capital.

+The Company's SCR, at 31 December 2020, was £4,085 thousand (2019:£4,178 thousand).
+The overall surplus position was £12,139 thousand (2019: £21,326 thousand) which translates to a regulatory cover ratio of 397% (2019: 610%).
+This decrease is driven by an interim dividend distribution of £14,000 thousand paid during the year.

-Section E of this report further describes the objectives, policies and procedures employed by the Company for managing its own funds.
+Section E of this report further describes the objectives, policies and procedures employed by the Company for managing its Own Funds.
 The section also covers information on structure and quality of Own Funds and calculation of SCR, including information about the Company's use of SF.